Billkyriaf/computer_architecture_1/README.md

   </p>
 </div>

-# Παράμετροι Simulation
+# Emulation Parameters

-Στο αρχείο `starter_se.py` βρίσκεται το script στο οποίο δηλώθηκαν τα χαρακτηριστικά του συστήματος για την εξομοίωση. Η εντολή που έτρεξε για την εξομοίωση αυτή ήταν:
+The file `starter_se.py` contains the script that defines the characteristics of the system to be emulated.
+The command to run the emulation is:

     ./build/ARM/gem5.opt configs/example/arm/starter_se.py --cpu="minor" "tests/test-progs/hello/bin/arm/linux/hello"

-* Το `configs/example/arm/starter_se.py` δηλώνει ποιό configuration script θα χρησιμοποιηθεί για την τρέχουσα εξομοίωση
+* The `configs/example/arm/starter_se.py` flag is the path to configuration script of the emulation
-* Τα `--cpu="minor"` `"tests/test-progs/hello/bin/arm/linux/hello"` είναι τα command line arguments για το configuration script
+* The `--cpu="minor"` `"tests/test-progs/hello/bin/arm/linux/hello"` are the command line arguments for the configuration script
-  * `--cpu="minor"`: Δηλώνει τον τύπο του cpu που θα χρησιμοποιηθεί (default="atomic").
+  * `--cpu="minor"`: Defines the type of the CPU to be used (default="atomic").
-  * `"tests/test-progs/hello/bin/arm/linux/hello"`: Το path στο εκτελέσιμο που θα τρέξει σε αυτή την εξομοίωση.
+  * `"tests/test-progs/hello/bin/arm/linux/hello"`: The path to the executable binary that will run in the emulator.

-Στο αρχείο `starter_se.py` στις γραμμές 189 μέχρι 208 γίνονται parse τα arguments για το πρόγραμμα. Στην συγκεκριμένη εξομοίωση δόθηκαν μόνο τα δύο παραπάνω ορίσματα συνεπώς στα υπόλοιπα δόθηκαν οι default τιμές:
+In the lines 189 to 208 of the file `starter_se.py` the arguments are parsed.
+For this emulations only the above arguments were provided, so all the other arguments defaulted to the values specified in the script.

-* `--cpu-freq`: Η συχνότητα του ρολογιού του επεξεργαστή.
+* `--cpu-freq`: CPU clock frequency.
 Default = 1GHz
-* `--num-cores`: Το πλήθος των πυρήνων του επεξεργαστή.
+* `--num-cores`: Number of cores of the CPU.
 Default = 1
-* `--mem-type`: Το είδος της μνήμης του συστήματος.
-Default = `DDR3_1600_8x8` δηλαδή Transfer rate = 1.6 x 8 x 8 x 1/8 = 12.8GBps
+* `--mem-type`: Type of system memory.
+Default = `DDR3_1600_8x8` meaning Transfer rate = 1.6 x 8 x 8 x 1/8 = 12.8GBps
-* `--mem-channels`: Το πλήθος των καναλιών της μνήμης.
+* `--mem-channels`: The number of memory channels.
 Default = 2
-* `--mem-ranks`: Το πλήθος των ranks ανά κανάλι μνήμης.
+* `--mem-ranks`: Number of ranks per memory channel.
 Default = None
-* `--mem-size`: Το μέγεθος της μνήμης.
+* `--mem-size`: Memory size.
 Default = 2GB

-Τα βασικά μέρη του συστήματος που δημιουργούνται στο configuration script είναι:
+## The main modules of the system

-* **_Ρολόι συστήματος_**: Το ρολόι έχει default συχνότητα 1GHz και είναι διαφορετικό από αυτό του επεξεργαστή. Για να αλλάξει η συχνότητα αυτή πρέπει αν γίνει αλλαγή στην παρακάτω γραμμή
+* **_System Clock_**: The system clock has a default frequency of 1GHz and it is not the same clock with the CPU clock.
+To change the system clock frequency the value in the below line must be changed.

       self.clk_domain = SrcClockDomain(clock="1GHz",voltage_domain=self.voltage_domain)

-* **_Memory bus_**: Το memory bus συνδέει τον επεξεργαστή με την DRAM.
+* **_Memory bus_**: The memory bus connects the CPU with the system memory.

       self.membus = SystemXBar()

-* **_CPU_**: Ο τύπος και η συχνότητα του CPU καθορίζεται απο τα ορίσματα που δίνονται στο script. Για να αλλάξει η συχνότητα του επεξεργαστή πρέπει να δοθεί το argument `--cpu-freq`.
+* **_CPU_**: The type and the frequency of the CPU are determined by the command line arguments.
+To change the default frequency of the CPU the `--cpu-freq` argument must be passed to the script.

       devices.`path/to/binary`(self, args.num_cores, args.cpu_freq, "1.2V", *cpu_types[args.cpu])

-Αναλόγως με τον τύπο του CPU καθορίζεται το αν θα υπάρχουν μνήμες Cache η όχι. Αν το μοντέλο της μνήμης δεν είναι atomic, δηλαδή τα δεδομένα διαβάζονται απο την μνήμη με πιο ρεαλιστικό τρόπο, δημιουργούνται 2 επίπεδα Cache.
+Depending on the types of the CPU it is determined if the system will have cache memories.
+If the memory model is not Atomic, which means the data are read from the memory with no delays, 2 cache levels are created.

-* **_L1 Cache_**: Η L1 cache είναι private για τον κάθε πυρήνα αυτό σημαίνει ότι ο κάθε πυρήνας έχει την δική του μνήμη και δεν έχει πρόσβαση σε αυτές των άλλων πυρήνων.
+* **_L1 Cache_**: L1 cache is private to each core, so that every core can only access his L1 cache.

       self.cpu_cluster.addL1()

-* **_L2 Cache_**: Η L2 Cache είναι κοινή για όλους τους πυρήνες.
+* **_L2 Cache_**: L2 Cache is shared between all of the cores.

       self.cpu_cluster.addL2(self.cpu_cluster.clk_domain)